Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 - Identify the main topics discussed in the reviews using topic modeling.
 - Analyze the reviews for each identified topic to gain insights into the specific issues or aspects that are being discussed.
 - Break down the sentiment analysis results by topic to understand how the sentiment varies across different topics.
-- Extract relevant keywords from the reviews to further understand the specific aspects or features that are being discussed.
-- Communicate the findings effectively through the use of visualization techniques such as bar charts and wordclouds.
+- Communicate the findings effectively through the use of visualization techniques such as bar charts and wordcloud.

-#### 1.2.2.Asking the Questions that will guide us through our Analysis
+### 1.2.2.
+Asking the Questions that will guide us through our Analysis
 Asking relevant and focused questions in the pre-analysis stage is important for guiding the direction of the analysis and ensuring that we draw meaningful conclusions, Here are some questions that will explore in our analysis:

 - What are some common themes that emerge across the different topics?